Ghauttham: Critical reception

 R. G. Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars, lauding the various cast performances and said, "Despite its dragging moments and predictable story line, Gauththam is a neat family entertainer".
 A critic from Sify wrote "Gurukiran is good in three tunes for the film and the other beauty of the film is the camera work by Sudhakar.
 Every frame of the film is gleeful.
 This is an above average film".
+A critic from The Times of India rated the film 3.5 out of 5 stars and wrote, "Debutant director K Rajiv Prasad has selected a good family story with a fresh script, excellent narration and good command over sequences.
+The story is close to the heart and moves fast without a dull moment, keeping everyone guessing".